Huso: Taxonomy

-In 2025, this taxonomic conundrum was resolved by reclassifying the kaluga and other Pacific sturgeons into Sinosturio, while placing the genera related to H. huso into Huso itself.
+In 2025, this taxonomic conundrum was resolved by reclassifying the kaluga and other Pacific sturgeons into Sinosturio, while placing those species more closely related to H. huso into Huso itself.
 Huso is now the most speciose sturgeon genus, although all members of it are highly endangered.
-Almost all Huso species are found in Eurasia aside from two species in North America: the lake sturgeon and the shortnose sturgeon.
+Almost all Huso species are found in Eurasia aside from two North American species: the lake sturgeon and the shortnose sturgeon.
 These two species are not closely related to one another, with the lake sturgeon being the most basal member of the genus, while the shortnose sturgeon is belongs to one of the two major Eurasian clades in the genus.

 The following species are placed in this genus: